urbanjost/M_intrinsics/md/SIGN.md

              12
             -12
       12.00000       12.00000      -12.00000
-    can I distinguise 0 from -0?
+    can I distinguish 0 from -0?
 F
 ```

 ### **Standard**